jsborjesson/keymail/docs/dev/diary.md

 I immediately flushed out some of the use cases I didn't think of before.

-After that I started working on the README for the project (RDD-style).
+After that I started working on the README for the project (RDD-style), I also sketched on a couple of sequence diagrams and class diagrams.

 I also tried to get in the habit of making a milestone on Github for every Friday to keep track of the direction I was going in.